Corporate agriculture consolidation in Wisconsin is leading to poisoned wells—and a political rethinking

 Kara O’Connor, government relations director for the Wisconsin Farmers Union, says that years of poor government policy are largely responsible for many current problems in rural Wisconsin.
 “We have a cheap food policy.
 It’s set up to subsidize overproduction of commodities, and of course, if farmers get an incentive to overproduce, the value of what they produce goes down,” she said.

 Lynn Utesch sees low milk prices to producers as a driving force for the changes in the dairy world.
 “A lot of the smaller farms, in order to get a loan, they would go to the bank, and the bank would do all the math, and the bank would find they couldn’t repay the loan with the number of cows that they had, based on the price of milk at the time.
-So they were enticed to get more cows… you’re continuously on the treadmill of expansion in order to keep financially viable,” he said.
+So they were enticed to get more cows . . . you’re continuously on the treadmill of expansion in order to keep financially viable,” he said.

 But the biggest problem facing farmers today, says O’Connor, is the undue influence a few large food corporations have on food markets.
 Peter Carstensen, a senior fellow at the American Antitrust Institute and a law professor at UW-Madison, notes in an email that “the trend in all areas of agricultural production is towards larger buyers and reduced competition.
 This reflects a long-term failure of enforcement in merger law implicating the administrations of both political parties.”

 O’Connor points to the coronavirus to demonstrate the fragility of the food supply chain; after a spike in cases temporarily closed food processing plants, some farmers were forced to dump their milk.
 She says a system with more local producers and processors would be able to adapt more quickly in a crisis.